TApplencourt/mkl-verbose-toolkit/README.md

 You can get an application to print this information to a standard output device by enabling Intel MKL Verbose.

-- To restrict the verbosity at one MPI_RANK, used `mkl_hook` wrapper.
+- To restrict the verbosity for one MPI_RANK, use `mkl_hook` wrapper.
 - To parse the log file and generate summary table, use `mkl_parse`.

 # mkl_parse